jayc-1111/block-whiteboard/LENIS_SMOOTH_SCROLL_SOLUTION.md

 - Added styles to handle elements with `data-lenis-prevent` attribute
 - Ensured proper overscroll behavior for modal content

-### 2. JavaScript Updates (`js/cards.js`)
+### 2. JavaScript Updates (`js/files.js`)
-- Added `data-lenis-prevent` attribute to the main content area in expanded cards
+- Added `data-lenis-prevent` attribute to the main content area in expanded files
 - Implemented a custom Lenis instance for modal scrolling
 - Added `reinitializeModalLenis` function to handle dynamic content changes
 - Integrated Lenis reinitialization with bookmark operations (add, remove, reorder)

 ### 3. Modal Scrolling Implementation
-- Each expanded card now gets its own Lenis instance for internal scrolling
+- Each expanded file now gets its own Lenis instance for internal scrolling
-- The modal Lenis instance is destroyed when the card is collapsed
+- The modal Lenis instance is destroyed when the file is collapsed
 - The modal Lenis instance is reinitialized when content changes (adding sections, bookmarks, etc.)

 ## Technical Details